-The NROC was created in 2003 to raise the standard and professionalism of sports coaching in Singapore.
-It serves to ensure minimum technical qualification of sport coaches, to ensure that practicing coaches continue to improve and that coaches provide a safe environment for their athletes.
-Today, there are over 4,000 coaches listed across 74 sports in the NROC and coaches can choose to publish their profile via an online public database.
+The National Registry of Coaches (NROC) was launched in 2003 to raise the standard and professionalism of sports coaching in Singapore.
+It aims to ensure that coaches meet baseline qualifications, that coaches continue to practise and improve, and that coaches provide a safe environment for their athletes.
+Today, there are over 4,700 coaches listed across 74 sports in the NROC and coaches can choose to publish their profile via an online public database called "Find a Coach".

 Through NROC, Sport Singapore aims to give recognition to coaches who have been certified and deemed competent by a national body.
 Doing so also allows the public to have easy access to qualified coaches.

 Requirements to join the NROC are as follows:

 - Values and Principles in Sport (VPS) Certificate or its equivalent1

 - Other supporting documents of playing experience or coaching certification and experience in the sport of choice